stojanovic/vreme/README.md

 '02/03/11') module will always assume `MM/DD/YY` format;
 - If you use integers between 13 and 31 for both year and day it'll assume (ie.
 '02/14/14') it'll assume DD/YY format;
-- At the moment it works only with english month names and they are always capitalized;
+- At the moment it works only with month and day names in english.
-- Same for months, english only and capitalized.

 There are additional limitation that are not on this list, they'll be added.